ankitadhawan05/ankitadhawan05/README.md

 - 👋 Hi, I’m @ankitadhawan05
 - I work as an analytics consultant
 - 👀 I’m interested in ML projects pertaining to Time Series Forecasting, Classification and Regression Problems
-- 🌱 I’m currently learning how to build web and mobile applications on outsystems platform and its integration with Azure DevOps.
+- 🌱 I’m currently learning how to build language models through LSTM and RNN.
 - 💞️ I’m looking to collaborate on any ML projects related to segmentation, forecasting, classification and regression problems
 - 📫 How to reach me ...
 - You can reach me at ankita.dhawan05@gmail.com if you want to collaborate on any projects or want to understand the analytics industry.